astropy/astropy/docs/modeling/index.rst

 models.
 For example, the parameters of a ``Gaussian1D`` model are ``amplitude``, ``x_0`` and ``stddev`` which refer to the amplitude, the position of the center of the peak, and the standard deviation of the function respectively.
-Features of parameters are:
+Parameters may be single values or arrays.
+Features of parameters
+include:

 * **Accessing parameters**